Explore the data

 DISCOVER KEY FACTS AND FIGURES ON PSORIASIS

-The prevalence of psoriasis in children is below 1% in every country.
-In adults, the prevalence of psoriasis varies betwen 0.17% in East Asia to 2.50% in Western Europe.
+The prevalence of psoriasis in children is below 1%* in every country.

 Psoriasis prevalence varies depending on geographic location.